 Teach for Australia (TFA) is an alternative pathway into secondary school teaching.

-dandolo was commissioned by several governments –whom are funders of TFA – to provide a thorough and independent assessment of TFA to understand its impact in relation to its objectives.
+dandolo undertook this project for several governments - whom are funders of TFA – to provide a thorough and independent assessment of TFA to understand its impact in relation to its objectives.

 As part of a commitment to supporting educational opportunity for disadvantaged groups, a state government commissioned a review into education services provided for children and young people with serious medical and mental health conditions.